 - CON: Finding a job is hard

-Berlin consistently proves a hard job market to enter, and those that do find a job may not be rewarded with such a lucrative salary and employment benefits.
+Berlin consistently proves a hard job market to enter, and those who do find a job may not always be rewarded with a lucrative salary and employment benefits.
 Career growth and promotions also remain a pipe dream for many Berlin residents.
-Unfortunately, the city also struggles with the highest unemployment rate in Germany.
+Unfortunately, the city struggles with the highest unemployment rate in Germany.

 - CON: Taxes are high

 German residents will face high taxes, and as the tax rate is progressive up to 45 percent, higher earners contribute more than lower earners.
 Be sure to confirm and calculate net earnings when receiving job offers and draw up budgets for life in Berlin.

 + PRO: Job prospects for the innovative and creative

 Despite its drawbacks, Berlin continues to attract young expats, particularly the creatives and those with entrepreneurial minds working in the tech sector.
 Anyone from singers and performers to writers and painters find themselves in Berlin, contributing to the bohemian atmosphere, while start-ups in the IT and media sectors are also growing.

 Berlin is a melting pot, reflected in its buzzing cosmopolitan lifestyle.
 The city offers everything from bohemian art galleries and cafes to outdoor festivals and wild nightclubs, and those who prefer time outdoors can enjoy the green spaces such as Tiergarten and Viktoriapark.
 There is so much to see and do, and expats who have an open mind will meet people from all over and experience a veritable smorgasbord of fun and exciting things.